Explore Florence

 Address: Loggiato degli Uffizi 6 Florence

-Admission: EUR6.50, with concessions available.
-Special exhibitions cost extra Open Tuesday to Sunday from 8.15am to 6.50pm.
-Closed on Mondays, 1 January, 1 May and 25 December
+Admission: Ticket prices vary, concessions are available.
+Special exhibitions have an excess fee Open Tuesday to Sunday from 8.15am to 6.50pm.
+Closed on Mondays, 1 January, 1 May and 25 December.

 Telephone: +39 055 238 8651